 Santikhiri Milk Oolong is a characterfully smooth, lightly oxidised oolong that is produced from a Taiwanese Jin Xuan TRES #12 cultivar.
 This oolong comes from around Santikhiri village (formerly Mae Salong) located in Mae Fa Luang District around the highlands of Doi Mae Salong mountain, close to the border with Burma and Laos.
-Santikhiri Milk Ooolong is an organic tea grown at an altitude of around 1,200-1,600 metres and this particular lot was plucked in April 2020.
+Santikhiri Milk Oolong is an organic tea grown at an altitude of around 1,200-1,600 metres and this particular lot was plucked in April 2021.
 We source this tea directly from the owner of the plantation in Doi Mae Salong.
+You may also be interested in trying our Milk Ruby Oolong, a heavily oxidised version of this tea.

 This Milk Oolong tea is made from a Taiwanese cultivar called Jin Xuan ‘Golden Daylily’ (金萱) or TRES #12, the number given to it by the Taiwan Research and Extension Station.
 Milk Oolong is also sometimes known as Nai Xiang (奶香) ‘Milk Fragrance’ in Chinese.
 The Jin Xuan cultivar is very popular with farmers since the plants are more hardy and produce a higher yield.
 From a tea lover’s point of view, Jin Xuan is an attractive aromatic drink with a lovely sweet and creamy character.